Governance at Allendale Primary

 Following our very positive Ofsted Inspection report in July 2018, the leadership team, both staff and governors, have continued to drive the school forward towards our vision.
 The Ofsted inspection report can be read by following the link on this website.
 The Inspection team stated that “Governors apply their professional expertise and knowledge well to make certain that they target support and provide challenge where and when it is needed.
 They are fully involved in setting the school’s strategic priorities and consult with parents and carers to ensure that their work is relevant.
 Regular visits to see what is happening, discussions and consultation with staff and pupils, and close attention to pupils’ academic performance result in a good knowledge of the school.
 Governors undertake regular training to ensure that they maintain effective challenge.

-• Support the development of English through phonics, reading, writing and spelling as identified in the School Improvement Action Plan.
+• Supported the development of English through phonics, reading, writing and spelling as identified in the School Improvement Action Plan.

-• Support the development of Maths including a focus on challenge, language and times tables as identified in the School Improvement Action Plan.
+• Supported the development of Maths including a focus on challenge, language and times tables as identified in the School Improvement Action Plan.

-• Monitor the Therapeutic Classrooms approach and evaluate the impact on pupil attainment within the newly implemented learning environment.
+• Monitored the Therapeutic Classrooms approach and evaluated the impact on pupil attainment within the newly implemented learning environment.

-• Evaluate the effectiveness of the curriculum subject action plans and curriculum intent statements through subject monitoring visits.
+• Evaluated the effectiveness of the curriculum subject action plans and curriculum intent statements through subject monitoring visits.

-• Oversee the spending of monies raised for the improvement of the outdoor learning environment to ensure best value.
+• Oversaw the spending of monies raised for the improvement of the outdoor learning environment to ensure best value.

 • Ensure that the Sports Premium is used to provide quality sports provision and evaluate its impact on pupils’ health and well being.

-• Monitor behaviour for learning, attendance and punctuality targets and the impact on these of any initiatives such as the Behaviour Hubs programme.
+• Monitor behaviour for learning, attendance and punctuality targets and the impact on these of any initiatives such as the National Professional Qualification for Leading Behaviour Culture.